 Feeling Depressed - When to Call a Doctor

 Call or the national suicide hotline at 1-800-SUICIDE (1-800-784-2433) or other emergency services if you (or someone you care about who has depression ): Plan to harm yourself or others.
 Talk,write,read,or draw about death,including writing suicide notes and talking about items that can harm you,such as pills,guns,or knives.
 Buy guns or bullets,stockpile medicines,or take other action ...

-Drug details for Monoamine oxidase inhibitors (MAOIs) for depression.
+Drug details for Selective serotonin reuptake inhibitors (SSRIs) for postpartum depression.